Existing controls retained

 Can supervisory AI write to the BMS?

 Yes, but only for approved points and within defined guardrails.
-Many deployments begin read-only or advisory before enabling automatic writes.
+Many deployments begin read-only or advisory before enabling automatic writes to supply air temperature reset, chilled water supply temperature reset, duct static pressure reset, or other approved supervisory points.

-What happens if the AI layer is offline?
+What happens if the AI layer is offline or rejected?

-The site can fall back to the native BMS control path.
-ClimaMind is designed as an overlay, not a replacement for local control and safety logic.
+The site should fall back to the native BMS control path.
+ClimaMind is designed as an overlay, not a replacement for local control and safety logic, so offline, stale, rejected, manual, or alarm states remain bounded by the existing BMS behavior.

 Reference basis